 Kick off your first day in Melbourne by hopping on the City Circle Tram that’s free for everyone.
 The historical tram travels through Melbourne’s central business district, specifically Flinders, La Trobe, and Victoria Streets.

 Next, stroll through the historic Queen Victoria Market for some fresh Australian produce and arts and craft.
 Every Wednesday night between November and April, it also plays host to the Night Market.

 Then head out to St Kilda, a coastal village just a tram ride away from the city.
+Here you can ride a paddle board or take a lesson, also explore the nightlife of this place.
 Luna Park Melbourne is free entry and it’s an excellent spot for families.

 Where to Stay in Melbourne:

 I stayed at this Melbourne YHA on my first trip to Australia when I was 17 and had a blast!
 It’s a fun and budget-friendly place perfect for those who want to mingle.
 Located on the city fringe, it has a rooftop terrace with panoramic views of Melbourne.
 Book your stay here!

 Housed in an Art Deco building, this boutique hotel is just steps from bustling Bourke Street Mall and the restaurants of Swanston Street.
 Despite its prime location and good quality accommodation, prices are reasonable.
 Check the latest rates here.